DimitrijeDobrota/alec/README.md

 Configuration file `alec.rules.hpp` is used to customize the output of `alec.hpp` file.
-Similarly to Flex and Bison, configuration files needs to have 3 sections separated by `%%`.
-First and last sections are copied as-is to the output file whilst the second section contains rules for generating template and function code.
+Similarly to Flex and Bison, configuration files needs to have 3 sections separated by `%%`: prologue, grammar and epilogue.
+Prologue and epilogue are copied as-is to the output file whilst the grammar section contains rules for generating template and function code.

 * Rules can be separated by an arbitrary number of blank lines.
 * Everything can have arbitrary indentation that is not carried to the resulting file.